GodGamersIndustries/GodGamersIndustries.github.io/past-projects.md

 ---
-title: Something
+title: Past Projects
-layout: something
+layout: past-projects
-description: Somethingdescription
+description: Page summarizing the past projects of co-founders
 ---

-# Get in touch with something
+# Past Projects of Co-founders
 Have questions or need a personal service?
 Give us a call or fill out our contact form below.
 We would love to hear from you.

 | Day       | Opening Hours   |